jfpalchak/language-suggester/README.md

 ## Known Bugs

-* When the user resubmits the form with a new error and the result disappears, the page snaps back to the top instead of smooth scrolling.
+* When the user resubmits the form with a new error and the previous result disappears, the page will snap back to the top.

 ## License